oysteinmyrmo/sqlite_tools/README.md

 Actually, SQLite will easily do 50,000 or more INSERT statements per second on an average desktop computer.
 But it will only do a few dozen transactions per second.
 Transaction speed is limited by the rotational speed of your disk drive.
 A transaction normally requires two complete rotations of the disk platter, which on a 7200RPM disk drive limits you to about 60 transactions per second.
 ```

-## SQLite Tools with JSON Tools
+## SQLite Tools with JSON Struct

-SQLite Tools really shines when used in combination with JSON Tools: https://github.com/jorgen/json_tools JSON Tools can parse JSON strings into the same structs that SQLite Tools uses to insert data into SQLite.
+SQLite Tools really shines when used in combination with JSON Struct: https://github.com/jorgen/json_struct JSON Struct can parse JSON strings into the same structs that SQLite Tools uses to insert data into SQLite.

 Simply put:

 ```
 JSON string   ----->   struct   ----->   SQLite
                 ↑                 ↑
-           JT::parseTo()    SQLT::insert()
+           JS::parseTo()    SQLT::insert()
 ```

 The reverse is of course also possible: